LibreCAD/docs/guides/cmdline.rst

-    Multi-command input can be separated by semicolons: ci;0,0;10 Command files (command input separated by newlines) can be loaded from the new command-line button Multi-command input can be assigned to a variable; values can also contain variables (they are read recursively) Relative coordinates such as @10,20 can also be written as 10..20 (allowing for keypad input)
+    Multi-command input can be separated by semicolons: ci;0,0;10 Command files (command input separated by newlines) can be loaded from the new command-line button Multi-command input can be assigned to a variable; values can also contain variables (they are read recursively)

 ::